The Ultimate eCommerce Glossary of Terms: 100+ Must-Know Definitions for 2025

 L

 • Landing Page: A standalone web page created for a specific marketing campaign, designed to capture leads or drive conversions.
 For instance, a beauty brand running a social media ad for a new skincare line might direct users to a dedicated landing page with information on the product and a limited-time discount offer to encourage purchases.
+You can use tools like ClickFunnels to create landing pages optimized for marketing purposes.

 • Loyalty Program: A system that rewards customers for repeat purchases, encouraging brand loyalty.
 For example, Starbucks’ rewards program allows customers to earn points with each purchase, which can be redeemed for free items, fostering continued engagement and increasing the frequency of visits.